|Guaranteed ATAR||70 This is the ATAR level at which an offer of admission is guaranteed, subject to any other non-ATAR criteria being met.|

 Environmental exploitation has taken a serious toll on the planet.
-Environmental biologists are needed to solve issues such as land degradation; the impact of urban and regional development; impacts of mining, oil and gas extraction and processing; biodiversity loss and pollution.
+Environmental biologists are needed to solve issues such as environmental degradation, the impacts of urban and regional development, mining, oil and gas extraction and processing, as well as biodiversity loss and pollution.

-You will develop your skills through practical experience, which is combined with a strong scientific foundation.
+You will also gain skills in zoology, biomonitoring, conservation biology and environmental management.
+Working in both the laboratory and the field, you will develop practical skills combined with a strong scientific foundation.
 You are encouraged to develop specialist interests through project work and industry-based work experience.